Viralmaniar/BigBountyRecon/README.md

 29. Stackoverflow: Source code exposure or any technology-specific questions mentioned on the Stackoverflow.

-30. Find WordPress related exposure using Wayback Machine:
+30. Find WordPress related exposure using Wayback Machine: Look for archieved WordPress files using WaybackMachine.

 31. GitHub: Quickly look for sensitive information on the GitHub.